iDempiere-micro/idempiere-micro-spring/README.md

 - can start (boot)
 - can serve REST API
 - integration test JavaScript client in [Frisby.JS](https://www.frisbyjs.com/) can login, token works (who am I and list users)

+For more information about the build process, visit the [iDempiere micro Spring Maven build generated site](https://idempiere-micro.github.io/idempiere-micro-spring-site/).